Bird Town: Breeding record

 In 2018, Bird Town was one of eight mares followed by the National Museum of Racing and Hall of Fame's Foal Patrol, which allows viewers to view livestreams of Thoroughbred mares in the late stages of pregnancy and with their young foals.

-In 2024, the Marylou Whitney stables donated Bird Town to the Old Friends Equine, the first Kentucky Oaks winner retired thereat.
+In 2024, the Marylou Whitney stables donated Bird Town to Old Friends Equine, the first Kentucky Oaks winner retired there.